 August is a very exciting month for me.
-I finally have a week off, I’m finishing my new tattoo (I’m already starting to feel pain just thinking about it), my sister is coming for a visit and …. it’s my last month in China before we move to Bolivia to meet the rest of my in-laws.
+I finally have a week off, I’m finishing my new tattoo (I’m already starting to feel pain just thinking about it), my sister is coming for a visit and …. it’s my last month in China before I move to Bolivia.
 So yeah, kind of an uneventful month uh?

 I decided it will also be the perfect month to add some excitement to my Bullet Journal, and I challenged myself in a few ways with it.
 Let’s dive in and see what’s new and how well I handled it all.

 As always there is a Plan With Me video at the end of the post.